 "Internships give you an edge when applying for jobs in your desired field and also provide you with valuable knowledge that may not otherwise be covered in the course curriculum."

 Because Professional Communication is such a broad and all-encompassing degree, and because of all the work experience opportunities, students are prepared to work in various professions within the media and communication industry.

 "RMIT places emphasis on enhancing theoretical knowledge with practical experience, so being involved with industry-based work experience has been a priority for me since day one."

 Casey took full advantage of RMIT’s work-integrated learning programs.

-I’ve also interned across a range of organisations and have been involved in social media managing, creating news packages and writing feature articles for university publications.
-In 2015 I interned at RMIT University as a Communication and Events Assistant.
+"I’ve interned across a range of organisations and have been involved in social media managing, creating news packages and writing feature articles for university publications.
+In 2015 I interned at RMIT University as a Communication and Events Assistant," she said.